Rome Fiumicino Airport: everything you need to know

 Europe’s sixth and the world’s 25th busiest airport is the largest aviation hub in Italy, and services more than 35 million passengers on an annual basis.
 One of the best things about the airport is the fact that it’s just a short ride away from the city centre, but its convenient location is not the only feature of Fiumicino that travellers seem to love.

 Usually, these areas are exclusive to business and first class passengers, but at FCO, economy passengers can either purchase a day pass or sign up for a membership program to enter the airport lounges.
-At Terminal 3, you’ll find I Mosaici, Le Anfore Business Class Lounge, and the Avia Lounge.
-There are also three Alitalia Lounges in Terminal 1 and two lounges in Terminal 3.
-Each offers their own amenities, from conference facilities to showers.
-Check out Sleeping in Airports for more details on each of the lounges.
+At Terminal 3 (departures area A1-A10 and in departures area E for international flights), you’ll find the “Prima Vista” Vip Lounge, open to all business class and frequent flyer passengers in the airport, regardless of the airline they are travelling.

 Free WiFi is still an issue for many travellers as the majority of airports are still reluctant to provide the service without an added cost.
 Thankfully, passengers can access WiFi for free throughout Fiumicino by simply registering for the “Airport Free WiFi” or “Boingo” networks.